MicrosoftDocs/win32/desktop-src/shell/fa-verbs.md

 ---
-Description: 'When a user right-clicks a Shell object such as a file, the Shell displays a shortcut (context) menu.' ms.assetid: '4f46b8c3-1e12-447c-87f4-bbe2c305f77a'
+Description: When a user right-clicks a Shell object such as a file, the Shell displays a shortcut (context) menu. ms.assetid: 4f46b8c3-1e12-447c-87f4-bbe2c305f77a
-title: Verbs and File Associations
+title: Verbs and File Associations ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Verbs and File Associations